 - Research on brain centers and circuits involved in action/speech understanding

-Collaborations with other National and international labs are fundamental.
-A particularly intense collaboration is running between CTNSC@UniFe and the Neurosurgery Unit of Udine Hospital (M. Skrap).
+Collaborations with other National and International labs are fundamental.
+A particularly intense collaboration is running between CTNSC@UniFe and the Neurosurgery Unit of Udine Hospital.

-CTNSC@UniFe hosts state-of-the-art facilities for motion capture, neurophysiology, histology, cell culture, material science, electrochemical and electrical characterization.
+CTNSC@UniFe hosts state-of-the-art facilities for motion capture, neurophysiology, histology, cell culture, organic electronics, electrochemistry, materials and devices characterization.

 - Neuronavigated Transcranial Magnetic Stimulation, High density Electroencephalography, Eye-tracking, Optical Motion Tracking and ElectroMagnetic Articulography